 Since that you’ve landed here, you clearly want to know more about buying beats online, but first, let me explain a thing or two that I have learned in the past couple of years that will make reading this guide a little easier for you.

-For some time now i have been successfully selling beats online and i’ll be the first to admit that during that time i have seen both success and failure, there’s no denying that in order to stand out from the crowd of online producers you have to think outside of the box and execute marketing strategies that will separate you from the heard and that task is by no means an easy one.
+For some time now I have been successfully selling hip hop beats and I’ll be the first to admit that during that time I have seen both success and failure, there’s no denying that in order to stand out from the crowd of online producers you have to think outside of the box and execute marketing strategies that will separate you from the heard and that task is by no means an easy one.

-Back in the day, i used to rap and i would purchase beats from SoundClick, but since then the industry has evolved and people’s understanding of how it works has become very grey.
+Back in the day, I used to rap would purchase beats from SoundClick, but since then the industry has evolved and people’s understanding of how it works has become very grey.

 Everything You Need To Know About Buying Beats Online